vuurr/gutenstrap-blocks/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Collection of Bootstrap 4 blocks for Gutenberg WordPress editor.
+Collection of Bootstrap 4 blocks and formats for Gutenberg WordPress editor.

 == Description ==
-Gutenstrap Blocks plugin adds Bootstrap 4 components to Gutenberg WordPress editor as blocks and formats.
+Gutenstrap Blocks plugin adds Bootstrap 4 components and grid layout to Gutenberg WordPress editor.
+It allows you to use full power of Bootstrap container, row and column components and create a layout you need with ease.

 == Supported Bootstrap 4 blocks and formats: ==
 * Container